delucis/astro-netlify-cms/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)][deploy]

 ☝️ Click this button to copy this project to your own GitHub (or GitLab) account and set up continuous deployment with Netlify as if by magic. ✨

+Once you’ve got the project set up, you do need to [activate Netlify Identity in the Netlify UI][identity].

 ## Commands